-Previously unknown process explains how brain regions work together, or aloneFebruary 2nd, 2014 in Neuroscience /
+Previously unknown process explains how brain regions work together, or aloneFebruary 2, 2014 in Medicine & Health / Neuroscience

 Our brains have billions of neurons grouped into different regions.
 These regions often work alone, but sometimes must join forces.
 How do regions communicate selectively?